Cello Concerto No. 1 (Penderecki)

-Krzysztof Penderecki's Cello Concerto No. 1, originally titled Concerto per violoncello ed orchestra, Nr.
-1, is a composition that was adapted from an earlier, unpublished and unrecorded work by Penderecki, the Concerto per violino grande e orchestra.
+Krzysztof Penderecki's Cello Concerto No. 1 is a composition that was adapted from an earlier, unpublished and unrecorded work by Penderecki, the Concerto per violino grande e orchestra.
 The concerto was transcribed for cello in 1973.

 Composition and premiere

 The concerto was commissioned by Bronisław Eichenholz, and was originally conceived for a violino grande, an instrument with five strings that combines the ranges of the violin and the viola.
 The concerto was completed in 1967 and premiered in Östersund on July 1, 1967, with Eichenholz playing the violino grande and the Royal Stockholm Philharmonic Orchestra conducted by Henryk Czyż.
 However, this version of the concerto was performed only twice and did not gain significant attention.
 After the initial performances, it was performed once more at the Hopkins Center Congregation of the Arts during the Fourth International Webern Festival at Dartmouth College in New Hampshire.

 Five years later, Penderecki decided to transcribe the concerto for cello, replacing the violino grande.
 This new version was dedicated to Siegfried Palm, who premiered it on September 7, 1972, at the Edinburgh Festival.
 The transcribed version of the concerto was subsequently published by the Polish Music Publishing House and Moeck Musikinstrumente + Verlag.